home-assistant/home-assistant.io/source/_integrations/homekit.markdown

 #### Accessory does not appear in the Home App (for pairing) - Libvirt QEMU/KVM virtual machine with macvtap adapter

-Please see the [zeroconf](/integrations/zeroconf/#troubleshooting) integration for more details.
+Please see the [Zero-configuration networking](/integrations/zeroconf/#troubleshooting) integration for more details.

 #### Pairing hangs - zeroconf error